 Once in France, things get more complicated.
 As the FUB (Fédération Française des Usagers de la Bicyclette) not very enlighteningly summarises it, "Carrying your bike on board trains can be either free, or forbidden, or require a mandatory reservation."
 However, the FUB website supplies a very useful summary of the rules about taking bikes on French trains.

-If you read French, the TER (regional train site) also provides specific information about taking bicyles on local trains in the PACA (Provence-Alpes-Côtes-d'Azur) area.
+If you read French, the TER (regional train site) also provides specific information about taking bicycles on local trains.

 By plane: You should check with your individual carrier what its policy is about taking bikes on a flight.
 Both EasyJet and Ryanair will transport bikes and other sports equipment at an additional charge.